Black Walnut Wood is Prized for Its Dark Color

 Since the colonies started exporting Walnut lumber back to Britain and Europe, the wood’s beautiful color and grain began to gain popularity for furniture and interior woodwork applications.
 Because Walnut was so plentiful then and was also cheaper to obtain than Mahogany, it began to take a larger market share.

 Today, Walnut is still highly prized for furniture and interior woodwork.
 Its growing popularity is even starting to match that of Cherry, and at J. Gibson McIlvain, we sell much of our Walnut stock to furniture makers and flooring companies.
+One significant development in the Walnut lumber use is in the marine industry.
+Many boat builders are now using the dark color on yacht interiors as a contrast to lighter Teak tones.
+In essence, Black Walnut wood is a statement of luxury and is used in many applications to that effect.

 The wood’s rich tones make for excellent doors and paneling, and as a furniture wood, it is hard to beat.
 Walnut machines easily due to its middle grade hardness, and it is very gentle on cutting edges.
 It holds detail well and finishes beautifully to a deep, rich brown.